-- ✓ obtain a literacy credential by achieving a successful rating on the Grade 9 English Language Proficiency Assessment or Reassessment. - ✓ attain 17 credits (including compulsory credits) as outlined in the High School Program. - ✓ accumulate a minimum of 5 credits at the grade 12 level.
+- ⇒ Obtain a literacy credential by achieving a successful rating on the Grade 9 English Language Proficiency Assessment or Reassessment. - Attain 18 credits (including compulsory credits) as outlined in the High School Program. - \implies Accumulate a minimum of five credits at the Grade 12 level.

-There are 7 compulsory credits.
+There are seven (8) compulsory credits.

-- ✓ 3 credits must be in English:

-- o English grade 11 (2 credits)

-- o English grade 12 (1 credit)

-- 1 credit must be in Math.

-Students can choose from:

-- o Foundations of Mathematics 110

-- o Financial and Workplace Mathematics 110

-- o NBCC Tr Math 120

-- ✓ 1 credit must be Mod History 11

-- ✓ 1 credit must be in Science.
-Students can choose from:

-- o Physics

-- o Biology

-- o Chemistry

-- o Enviro Science 120

-- o Robotics 120

-- o Intro to Electronics 110

-- o Physical Geography 110

-- o Human Physiology 110

-- 1 credit must be from the Fine Arts/Life Role Development Cluster.
-Students can choose from:

-- o Visual Arts 110

-- o Fine Arts 110

-- o Ind Family Dynamics 120 (FI option)

-- o Music 111/112

-- o Co-op Ed 120

-- o Dramatic Arts 110/120

-- o P.E Leadership120

-- Entrepreneurship 110 0

-- Graphic Arts and Design 110 0

-- Culinary Tech 110 0

-- Wellness and Phys.
-Ed 110 0

-- Outdoor Education 110 0

-- Intro to Applied Tech 110 & Skilled Trades

-> 10 Additional credits.
+Three (3) credits must be in English: English Grade 11 (2 credits) English Grade 12 (1 credit) Two (2) credits must be in Mathemat- ics.
+Foundations of Mathematics 110 Financial and Workplace Mathematics 110 NBCC Skilled Trades and Work-Ready Mathematics 120 One (1) credit must be Modern History 11 One (1) credit must be in Science.
+Students can choose from: Physics Biology Chemistry Environmental Science 120 Robotics and Automated Technology 120 Introduction to Electronics 110 Physical Geography 110 Human Physiology 110 One (1) credit must be from the Fine Arts/Life Role Development Cluster.
+Students can choose from: Visual Arts 110 Fine Arts 110 Individual and Family Dynamics 120 (FI Option Available) Music Cooperative Education 120 Dramatic (Theatre) Arts 110/120 Health and Physical Education (Leadership) 120 Entrepreneurship 110 Graphic Art and Design 110 Culinary Technology 110/120 Wellness through Physical Education 110 Outdoor Education 110 Introduction to Applied Technology 110 Nutrition and Healthy Living 120 Additional Applied Technology & Skilled Trades Courses 10 additional credits

+10 additional credits

-Graduation requirements for a student identified as being exceptional (as defined by the Education Act) may vary as documented in his/her Personal Learning Plan (PLP).
+Graduation requirements for a student identified as being exceptional (as defined by the Education Act) may vary as documented in their Personal Learning Plan (PLP).
 Adjusted and/or Individualization must be indicated on the transcript.
 No such indication will appear on the diploma.